dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Document Node

-A **Document Node** represents an entire document in a graph, connecting its internal structures and external relationships.
+The representation of entire document in a graph, connecting its internal structures and external relationships.

 **Example:** We can build a research paper graph where document nodes are linked to their citations.

 #### Duplicate Detection

-**Duplicate Detection** identifies and resolves duplicate entities or relationships in a graph.
+Identification and removal of duplicate entities or relationships in a graph.

 **Example:** We can use duplicate detection algorithms to merge multiple "Customer" nodes representing the same individual.